cpsl-research/CPSL_Manuals/UGVs/iRobotCreate3_Hardware.md

 ```

 ### 10. Starting localization (radar)
-In stead of SLAM, you can run a localization pipeline and navigation (see next step).
-To start localizaiton, Run the following steps:
+Instead of SLAM, you can run a localization pipeline and navigation (see next step).
+To start localization, Run the following steps:

 1. Open RVIZ2 and use the either the nav_config.rviz or slam_config.rviz files in CPSL_ROS2_Nav/src/cpsl_nav/rviz_cfgs.
 This must be done first in order for the map to appear.
 When started, you will not see anything until the next step as the nav2 pipeline publishes the map->odom transformation.

-2. Drive the UGV around to make sure that the point clouds are publishing correclty.
+2. Drive the UGV around to make sure that the point clouds are publishing correctly.

-3. run the following commands.
+3. Run the following commands.
 Change the map file to be the name of a map in the CPSL_ROS2_Nav/src/cpsl_nav/maps folder.
 ```
 cd CPSL_ROS2_Nav
 source install/setup.bash